Louise Leakey keynote speaker, paleoanthropologist and explorer speaking on human origins, Africa, conservation, and leadership

 More about Louise

-Born and raised in East Africa, Louise Leakey (officially, Princess Louise de Merode) was destined to carry on her family’s legacy—searching for human origins in the fossil-rich Turkana Basin that stretches from Kenya into southern Ethiopia.
-The daughter of Meave and Richard Leakey, and granddaughter of Louis and Mary Leakey, at age five, Louise became the youngest documented person to find a hominid fossil—a tooth from a 17-million-year-old primate.
+Born and raised in East Africa, Louise Leakey was destined to carry on her family’s legacy—searching for human origins in the fossil-rich Turkana Basin that stretches from Kenya into southern Ethiopia.
+The daughter of Meave and Richard Leakey, and granddaughter of Louis and Mary Leakey, at age five, Louise unknowingly found her first important fossil—a tooth from a 17-million-year-old ape.
 By age 12, Louise was driving the family’s Land Rover to pick up water for the team.
-At age 18, she learned how to fly a single-engine plane–a skill that would prove useful later.
+At age 18, she learned how to fly—a skill that would prove useful for much of her life in the remote north of Kenya.

-While Louise was away at college in England, her father lost his legs below the knee due to complications from a plane crash.
-At that time, Louise returned to Africa to join her mother in running the field camp.
+While Louise was away at college in England, her father had a devastating plane crash.
+She returned Kenya to manage the field work.
 Six years later, launching her career, the mother-daughter team discovered a 3.5-million-year-old skull believed to be a branch of very early humans.
+Today she leads a team that continuing to make ground-breaking discoveries that shed light on our origins.

-Louise currently directs Kenya’s paleo-anthropological expeditions of the Koobi Fora Research Project.
-A true conservation family, Louise is married to Prince Emmanuel de Merode, a Belgian Prince and paleontologist who directs the Virunga National Park in eastern Democratic Republic of Congo, home to endangered mountain gorillas.
+• Louise currently directs Kenya’s paleo-anthropological expeditions of the Koobi Fora Research Project.
+A true conservation family, Louise is married to Emmanuel de Merode, who directs the Virunga National Park in eastern Democratic Republic of Congo, home to endangered mountain gorillas.
 Louise earned a PhD in Biology from University College London.
-In addition to field work, she also serves as a Research Professor in Anthropology at SUNY Stony Brook (the academic partner of the Turkana Basin Institute) and a Research Associate at the National Museums of Kenya.
+In addition to field work, she also serves as a Research Professor in Anthropology at SUNY Stony Brook (the academic partner of the Turkana Basin Institute) and is a Research Associate at the National Museums of Kenya.

 Speaking Topics